• Latest

 1. Too Much Social Pressure

-Whether it’s having to search for taxis for hours or struggling with poor social skills, attending a party can be an overwhelming and uncomfortable experience.
+Whether having to search for taxis for hours or struggling with poor social skills, attending a party can be an overwhelming and uncomfortable experience.

 For those who have difficulty interacting with others in a group setting, there is additional pressure to try to fit in and make conversation with strangers.